-This work qualification is required in almost every career in the fitness industry.
-Despite this fact, putting the First-Aid qualification on your resume can greatly influence your chances at getting hired.
+Putting the First-Aid qualification on your CV can greatly influence your chances at getting hired.
 It is a temporary certificate, so you must update it every three years, but it is well worth the time that it requires.
 The first-aid course teaches trainers how to perform basic medical care in case of injury.
 However, this qualification does not certify you to diagnose or medication major medical issues.
 This certification covers minor injuries only (a.k.a. anything can be fixed with the contents of a first aid kit).

 As a PT, you will be required to continue education so that you stay informed on recent discoveries in the physiological community, so take that chance to make yourself more and more valuable to your clients.
 The more categories that your skill-base falls under, the more likely you are to be hired.

 Although Personal Trainer Insurance is not a legal requirement in the UK, it is in your best interest to get PT Insurance before you interact with you first client.
 If you work for one of the health club chains most likely you will be covered by their insurance and won’t need to bother with getting your own.

 We’re only human and accidents happen, but that doesn’t mean that this is something to be taken lightly.
 It is very important that you have Personal Trainer insurance so that it will protect you from overpaying for the mistakes that have made.
 If you have not invested in insurance and something happens to go wrong with your client, you will be responsible for the costs of their injury.
 If your client sustains an injury during a workout that leaves them unable to work, you could be held liable so the advice is to get Personal Trainer Insurance immediately.